vudyaabhinav/trayt_express_challenge/README.md

 Please read through this document before you start

 ## Requirements

+A simple express.js app already exist to save you sometime.
+You should fork this repo and build on top of it.

 ### Build a route to recommend movies for users based on user's rated movies